Modulo Calculator

 We know that:

-With a simple Python script, you can tell if a year is a leap year or not.
+With a simple Python script, you can determine if any given year is a leap year or not.
 It will look like this:

 year = int(input('Enter year: '))